PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 # Algorithms

 ## A Modified version of the Bottom Up Approach

+## Bottom Up Algorithm

+A general and quite commonly used Rubik's Cube Solution is solving a cube layer by layer:

+- Pick a face
+- solve for the edges
+- then solve corners
+- Go down to the next layer solve for the edges (sisnce there are no corners)
+- Go to the final layer, solve for the edge and solve corners

 # Section 3
 In this section we will present a summarized proof of our main theorem, namely, the Fundamental Theorem of Cubology.